lottalarsson/lottalarsson.github.io/_posts/2014-03-01-Dance studio 24kvm.md

 ![](/images/2D.jpg)
 ---
+The dance studio will have to entries, one for the dancer and one for the audience.
 ![The dance studio will have to entries, one for the dancer and one for the audience. ](/images/4D.jpg)
 ---
+When the performance is done the dance studio can be turned into a mingel-are
 ![When the performance is done the dance studio can be turned into a mingel-are](/images/3D.jpg)